pagkly/Zed/Investopedia3/What Everyone Should Know About Ltd. (Limited) Companies.md

 Because the number of shareholders is unlimited, liability is spread among multiple owners rather than just one.
 A shareholder loses only as much as he invested if the company becomes insolvent.
 For example, say a private limited company issues 100 shares valued at $150 each.
 Shareholder A and Shareholder B own 50 shares each and paid in full for 25 shares each.
 If the company becomes insolvent, the maximum amount Shareholder A and Shareholder B each pay is $3,750, the value of the remaining 25 unpaid shares each member holds.

-A private limited company has greater tax advantages than a [sole proprietorship](https://www.investopedia.com/terms/s/soleproprietorship.asp), partnership, or similar organization.
+A private limited company has greater tax advantages than a [[sole proprietorship]](https://www.investopedia.com/terms/s/soleproprietorship.asp), partnership, or similar organization.
 The company exists into perpetuity even if an owner sells or transfers his shares, securing jobs, and resources for the community.
 Because a private limited company produces goods at a lower cost and increases profits, financial institutions loan the company more money for operations and expansions and the company’s annual revenue increases.

 ## Disadvantages of a Private Limited Company